thedatagata/aep-event-forwarder-lambda/README.md

 4. Event is forwarded to Adobe Experience Platform
 5. If token expires, a new one is automatically generated and the request is retried
 6. Lambda returns the AEP response to the caller

+## Features

+- Uses AWS Secrets Manager for secure credential storage
+- Automatic token management with refresh handling
+- Automatically retries requests when tokens expire
+- Can be tested locally with AWS SAM
+- Easily deployed with VS Code AWS Toolkit

 ## Customizing